Last Updated on: 23rd November 2023, 09:45 am

 Do Parrots Live Better In Captivity?

-Of course, human beings have been keeping parrots as pets for thousands of years.
-This gives us plenty of time to study just how long parrots can live in captivity.
-We can also see the benefits that human intervention can provide in the lives of these birds.
-These include:
+Humans have kept parrots as pets since 1504, which has enabled us to study how long parrots can live in captivity.
+We can also see the benefits that humans can provide, which include:

 Less Oxidative Stress

-Parrots are smart.
-It’s no surprise that they also engage in and enjoy playful behaviors like other smart creatures.
-Wild parrots play with each other and have a lot of fun doing so.
-However, it’s nothing compared to the brain-stimulating games that pet parrots can enjoy with humans.
-Humans offer:
+Wild parrots play with each other and have fun doing so.
+However, it’s nothing compared to the brain-stimulating games pet parrots can engage in with humans, including:

 How Long Will My Parrot Live?